octalope/lsf/README.md

 To install `lsf`, follow these steps:

 1. Clone the repository: `git clone https://github.com/octalope/lsf.git`
-2. Build the executable: `go build src`
+2. Build the executable: `go build .`
 3. Run `lsf` using the generated executable: `./lsf`

 ## Usage